 The City of Farmers Branch is committed to building a legacy of stewardship and becoming a more sustainable community.
-This Sustainability Plan provides a framework for improving the health of the natural environment while improving the well-being of the economy, strengthening our community, and uplifting residents in an equitable manner.
+This Sustainability Plan provides a framework over the next three to five years for improving the health of the natural environment while improving the well-being of the economy, strengthening our community, and uplifting residents in an equitable manner.